Q. What is an Automotive Technician and what does he/she do?

 Q. How long does the Automotive Technology Program take?

 A. This really depends on the individual and the coursework completed in the program.
 Our courses are designed to allow students to get through the program as quickly as two semesters.
 Our classes are fast paced and cover a lot for information so this fast track is not advised for those with little-to-no automotive background.
 As a general calculation, anticipate the program taking 4 semesters or approximately 2 years to complete.

 Q. Will I be able to get a job?
 Does the program provide job placement services?

 A. Although the program does not provide formal job placement services, most of our students are hired before they complete their program.
 We work closely with local industry and provide internship opportunities.
 Additionally we frequently receive inquiries from industry looking to hire our students and provide this information to all the students in the program.
 Here on campus we also have a Career Services office that (free of charge) can assist students with finding employment including resume writing/review, job searches, workshops, interview practice, etc.

 As an industry, the need for Automotive Technician is on the rise.
-For more specific information, check out the State of California Labor Market Supply and Demand Data or the Bureau of Labor Statistics website.
+For more specific information, check out the Bureau of Labor Statistics website.

 Q. What kind of certification do I get when I finish the program?

 A. Depending on which courses you take you could receive an Automotive Tech.
 MLR Certificate,